 Maximum Contaminant Level (MCL) - the highest level of a contaminant allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the

 Maximum Contaminant Level Goal (MCLG) - the level of a contaminant allowed in drinking water below which there is no known or expected health risk.